westonruter/syntax-highlighting-code-block/readme.md

 </pre>

 This plugin is [developed on GitHub](https://github.com/westonruter/syntax-highlighting-code-block).
 See [list of current issues](https://github.com/westonruter/syntax-highlighting-code-block/issues) with the plugin.
 Please feel free to file any additional issues or requests that you may come across.
 [Pull requests](https://github.com/westonruter/syntax-highlighting-code-block/pulls) are welcome to help extend.
+### Credits ###
 This is a fork of [Code Syntax Block](https://github.com/mkaz/code-syntax-block) by [Marcus Kazmierczak](https://mkaz.blog/) (mkaz), which is also [available on WordPress.org](https://wordpress.org/plugins/code-syntax-block/).
+Copyright (c) 2018 Marcus Kazmierczak.
+Licensed under GPL 2.0 or later.

 [highlight.php](https://github.com/scrivo/highlight.php) is released under the BSD 3-Clause License.
 Copyright © 2006-2013, Ivan Sagalaev (maniac@softwaremaniacs.org), highlight.js (original author).
 Copyright © 2013, Geert Bergman (geert@scrivo.nl), highlight.php

 ## Changelog ##